ForSetGeorgia/Georgian-Election-Protocols/README.md

 * Users can view the public data on the site or they can download the data

 ## Scraping the CEC site
 Two scrapers exist to download the scanned protocols from the CEC site.
 The scraper files are located in the `script` folder.

 One scraper looks for protocols that have not been downloaded yet.
 The scraper calls a json api method to get a list of all the districts and precincts for all active elections that are missing protocols.
 The scraper then looks for these protocols on the CEC site.
 If they are found, the images are downloaded and saved to the `public/system/protocols` folder.

 The second scraper looks for supplementary documents that are attached to protocols.
 These documents may be added at any time and one protocol may have several documents.
 The scraper calls a json api method to get a list of all districts and precincts for all active elections.
 The scraper then looks through every single record to see if new supplementary documents exist.
 If so, they are downloaded and saved into the `public/system/protocols` folder.

+If any of the scrapers find a supplementary document for a protocol and that protocol has already had data entered, the data will be marked as invalid and the protocol will need to be re-entered.
+This happens because a supplemetary document is provided when an issue is addressed or fixed and so the data needs to be re-entered to account for these changes.

 The sole job of these scrappers is to download the images.
 That is all.
 A rake task is run periodically to check for new images in the `public/system/protocols` folder, and if found, the database is updated to indicate that these documents exist and data needs to be entered.